 The car features fully autonomous driving; it will find its owner's location when he/she requests it and pick the person up, then drive said person to his/her destination like a robotic Uber driver.

-Its shared services component builds upon car sharing programs like Zipcar to allow users to "drive" their Fortwos around and leave them in designated drop-off locations when they're done.
+services component builds upon car sharing programs like Zipcar to allow users to "drive" their Fortwos around and leave them in designated drop-off locations when they're done.

 The EQ Fortwo stays electric, powered by a 30-kWh battery; unused cars will automatically drive to a charging station for refueling.